 - Representation of Quicken Loans in lawsuit filed against the federal government concerning the administration of the FHA loan program (Quicken Loans v.
 United States, 15-cv-11408 (E.D.
 Mich.)) and defense of a False Claim Act lawsuit and investigation brought by the Department of Justice (United States v.
 Quicken Loans, 15-cv-00613 (D.D.C.)).

-- Defense of credit card lender against Consumer Financial Protection Bureau (CFPB) investigation under Fair Credit Reporting Act.
+- Successful defense of credit card lender against Consumer Financial Protection Bureau (CFPB) investigation under Fair Credit Reporting Act.

-- Representation of national mortgage lender in investigation under Real Estate Settlement Procedures Act brought by CFPB.
+- Successful defense of national mortgage lender in investigation under Real Estate Settlement Procedures Act brought by CFPB.

 - Representation of national mortgage lender in putative class actions alleging violations of TCPA.